HuayuZhangJager/Dragon/README.md

 # Dragon
-The offical Desktop Environment of Phoenix Kernel.
+The official Desktop Environment of Phoenix Kernel.